Skip to content

 21 For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.

-The “Ministry of Reconciliation” is the ministry of the “gospel of the grace of God.”
+Today, the “Ministry of Reconciliation” is the ministry of the “gospel of the grace of God.”
 This ministry is committed to all members of the “body of Christ,” who are saved by their belief of the gospel of the death, burial and resurrection (I Corinthians 15:1-4).

 We have been given this ministry – the Ministry of Reconciliation – to share with the entire world.
 Below, is the gospel that we are to share with the entire world.